kastle-lab/kastle-drawbridge/foundation/supplementary-material/assignments/assgn-5.md

 0.75
 ```

-## Task
+## Successful Task Completion Entails

-- Successfully read and executed all operations and operands from input file
+- Read and executed all operations and operands from input file
-- Successfully wrote all mathematical results to output file
+- Wrote all mathematical results to output file
-- Successfully calculated each mathematical result with manual entry
+- Calculated each mathematical result with manual entry
-- Successfully loop until user quit the program
+- Loop until user quit the program